abdulahmad/EA-NHL-Tools/Asset-Extractor/README.md

 # NHL Asset Extractor

 This directory contains scripts to extract assets from various NHL game ROMs from the Genesis/Mega Drive era.
+This will become useful as work towards reverse engineering the source code for these games happens.

 ## Overview